derby-developers/api_doc/source/includes/_virtual_currency_packages.md

 ### Returns

-An array of `VirtualCurrencyPackage` obejcts.
+An array of `VirtualCurrencyPackage` objects.

 ## IAP Receipt Validation